ucsc/site-campus-climate/campus-impacts/graduate-student-strikers.md

 <details>
 <summary>If a graduate student is subject to a conduct process related to these activities, will that be considered taken into consideration if they apply for future positions?</summary>
-<p>UCSC considers academic standing, employment record and student conduct when when evaluating Academic standing, student conduct, employment performance --we are trying to change contract by adding past employment performance...we want to consider all 3: academic, conduct and employment</p> </details>
+<p>UCSC considers academic standing, employment record and student conduct when when evaluating Academic standing, student conduct, employment performance</p> </details>